FREE SPAY/NEUTER CLINICS FOR PIT BULLS

 WHERE ARE THEY NOW?

 3. Travel: Car rides or car sick?
-Loves car rides and insists on them
+LOVES car rides

 5. Seasons: A day in the sun or a day in the snow?
-Day in the sun- he gets cold fairly quickly
+A day in the sun.
+He’s my little sun bather

 Did you adopt a Save-a-Bull dog?